shivangisinghal0304/Image-to-text-convertor/README.md

 # Image-to-text-convertor

-An OCR, built using Java, which reads and converts images from JPG,PNG, etc. to text.
+An OCR, built using Java, which reads and converts images of the type JPG,PNG, etc. to text.